 Jesus’ revolutionary impact was grounded in a radically different worldview

 Jesus brought a view of the world so radically different and at odds with how his fellow attendees at the meal viewed the world, that listening to him made them at once fascinated and mad.
-Jesus was so radical because he had a different view of the world, a different worldview to them.
+He was so radical because he had a different view of the world, a different worldview to them.
 Their worldview was a religious worldview, where people believed if they did the right things and said the right things according to law and tradition, they would qualify to be accepted by God.

 Jesus’ worldview was what I call a trinitarian worldview.
 The central truth of the trinitarian worldview is that God has reached down to us in Jesus and made a way for us to come into relationship with the Father through the Son and by the Holy Spirit.
 Rather than us reaching up to God, God is reaching down to us.